AlibabaCloudDocs/backbonenet/intl.en-US/Quick Start/Tutorial overview.md

 2. Account B authorizes Account A to attach the network resource of account B.
 3. Account A attaches the network in Account B \(VPCs and VBRs\) to the CEN instance.

-    For more information, see [Connect networks in the same region using the different account](intl.en-US/Quick Start/Connect networks in the same region using the different account.md#).
+    For more information, see [Connect networks in the same region using the different account](reseller.en-US/Quick Start/Connect networks in the same region using the different account.md#).

 ## Cross-region interconnection using different accounts {#section_wm2_33b_tdb .section}

 To connect VPCs and VBRs in different regions using different accounts, complete these steps:

-1. Account A creates an instance of the cloud enterprise network.
-2. Account A creates a CEN instance.
+1. Account A creates a CEN instance.
-3. Account B authorizes Account A to attach the network resource of Account B.
+2. Account B authorizes Account A to attach the network resource of Account B.
-4. Account A buys a bandwidth package.
+3. Account A buys a bandwidth package.
-5. Account A sets up cross-regional communication bandwidth.
+4. Account A sets up cross-regional communication bandwidth.

-    For more information, see [Connect network instances in different regions using different accounts](intl.en-US/Quick Start/Connect network instances in different regions using different accounts.md#).
+    For more information, see [Connect network instances in different regions using different accounts](reseller.en-US/Quick Start/Connect network instances in different regions using different accounts.md#).